Post Top Ad

 Eagles-Chargers on 'Monday Night Football': What We Learned from Los Angeles' 22-19 win

 2. Give the entire Eagles defense game balls.
 We've known the Eagles have offensive issues for quite some time, but a ray of hope arrived roughly one month ago when Philadelphia's defense seemingly turned a corner with consecutive low-scoring wins over Green Bay and Detroit.
 That assurance evaporated in Weeks 12 and 13, losses to Dallas and Chicago, but the group rebounded at the perfect time Monday night.
 After surrendering a six-play, 80-yard breeze of an opening touchdown drive, the Eagles never let the Chargers find a rhythm again, forcing punts, an interception and a fumble, and preventing Los Angeles from significantly capitalizing on any of their takeaways.
 When the teams reached overtime, the Chargers had converted just 7 of 18 third downs and tallied 241 total yards.
-When backed up into the most precarious situation of the night -- a third-and-7 from their own 37 in overtime -- the Eagles' pass rush converged on
+When backed up into the most precarious situation of the night -- a third-and-7 from their own 37 in overtime -- the Eagles' pass rush converged on Justin Herbert as he attempted to escape through the middle of the pocket, taking him down for a gain of 1 and forcing yet another Cameron Dicker field goal.

-Justin Herbert -- the franchise quarterback whose participation is so important, he's playing with a broken left hand that was surgically repaired one week ago -- to carry this team to victory.
+3. Herbert can't save the Chargers by himself.
+Los Angeles' offensive line issues have been a well-documented product of terrible injury luck, and there isn't much more the Chargers can do to fix it at this point.
+This is the hand they've been dealt.
+But it still seems incredibly unfair to ask Justin Herbert -- the franchise quarterback whose participation is so important, he's playing with a broken left hand that was surgically repaired one week ago -- to carry this team to victory.
 In Week 13, he received a much-appreciated assist from running back Kimani Vidal in a win over the lowly Raiders.
 The same couldn't be said against a much better Eagles defense Monday night.
 Vidal popped a screen for 60 yards and represented Los Angeles' top receiving production into the final two minutes thanks to that single reception.
 With 1:46 remaining, no other pass catcher had more than 18 receiving yards.
 Herbert finished as the Chargers' leading rusher on 10 scrambles, subjecting himself to unnecessary contact.
 Yes, Herbert essentially willed the Chargers to victory, but it's an unsustainable path to victory.

-Saquon Barkley for a 52-yard touchdown run, only his third run of 20-plus yards this season (for context, Barkley had 17 such runs last year).
+4. Simple is good for the Eagles.
+For most of the 2025 season, Philadelphia's offense has appeared clogged.
+There have been moments of unrestrained flow, sure, but they've been far too rare and the total product has been vastly underwhelming.
+The same was true throughout most of Monday night's contest, save for a few key spots that reminded folks of this team's talent pool and collective potential, such as when a hurried huddle break into the tush push jumbo formation resulted in a toss to Saquon Barkley for a 52-yard touchdown run, only his third run of 20-plus yards this season (for context, Barkley had 17 such runs last year).
 When the Eagles needed a first down in the final minutes of regulation, offensive coordinator Kevin Patullo dialed up a quick slant to A.J.
 Brown for an invigorating gain.
 On third-and-16 in overtime, Jalen Hurts dropped and fired a bullet to DeVonta Smith for a crucial first down, a remarkable throw on an otherwise ugly night for the quarterback.
 In these moments, the Eagles make it look easy but only after making most of the game look unnecessarily difficult.
 Patullo has rightfully come under fire for failing to extract even average levels of production from this talented group.
 Perhaps Monday night will serve as a lesson to him that simple approaches are good enough, or at least are a good starting point to finally extract this unit from the muck.
 Oh, and add some urgency into the stew; it seems to be the only time the Eagles play instinctively and thus, effectively.

 5. Chargers keep rolling while Eagles' slide continues.
 Football can be an unfair game for a multitude of reasons, but rarely is it an uninteresting one.
 Take Monday night's game for example, a sloppy display between two teams expected to reach the postseason.
 Neither offense produced consistently, both defenses played aggressive and opportunistic brands of football, the viewing audience received a glorified collection of field goals, and yet in the end, one team leaves feeling great while the other continues searching for answers at what is becoming an increasingly pivotal point in the season.
 This Eagles losing streak isn't quite the same as their inexplicable collapse to end the 2023 season but is undoubtedly concerning, frustrating and is bordering on exasperating.
 The vibes in Philadelphia are guaranteed to be bad for a third straight week on Tuesday morning's sports-talk radio shows and their fans might not be able to find concrete answers for why their defending Super Bowl champion team suddenly can't win games.
 On the opposite coast, the Chargers will celebrate their fifth win in their last six games, keeping pace in a tightening AFC playoff race while they too have plenty of issues to address.
 Both of these teams are flawed.
 But that's the beauty of December football: It's not about how you win, but that you continue to win.